chrismcclurg/FSCIL-ACS/pepper/README.md

 <img src="https://github.com/chrismcclurg/FSCIL-ACS/blob/main/img/pepper_flowchart.png">

 ## Data
 We used one standard dataset in this test.
-Download the tar.gz file and put in the `./pepper/utils/data/` folder.
+Download and put in the `./pepper/utils/data/` folder.
 + [GROCERY STORE](https://github.com/marcusklasson/GroceryStoreDataset)

 ## Other reference